stevebrownlee/vps-setup/README.md

 Your server is now protected by a firewall that will deny **any** traffic other than SSH connections and web traffic.

-# Advanced
+# Getting Your Domain Pointed to Your Droplet

+## Registrar DNS Steps

+Once you have purchased your domain you can set it up to point at the server hosting your website.
+To do this you will need to tell your registrar where the server is to be resolved.
+There are three *name servers* that you will need to tell your registrar about.
+The GUI for each registrar is different, but you will need to enter the following on your registrar's control panel under name servers each on a new line.

+`ns1.digitalocean.com`
+`ns2.digitalocean.com`
+`ns3.digitalocean.com`

+## Pointing Web Traffic to Your Droplet

+You will need to create custom records for your droplet on Digital Ocean, so go back to your Digital Ocean account and go to your *Networking* tab on the control panel and create a record there as well.
+From the tab go to the *Domains* tab and add a domain.
+To do this you will need to put your domain (i.e. `you.com`) in the domain field and pick a droplet to host it on.

+You'll notice your new domain record will display beneath the creation form.
+Click on the domain entry and you'll see the DNS record form.

+You'll need to add an **A** record for your domain, which is chosen by default on this form.
+In the *Enter name* field, enter in the value of **www** and in the *Enter IP Address* field, enter in your Droplet's IP address.

-## Install & Configure Nginx
+# Install & Configure Nginx

 Nginx is a powerful web server that will allow you to serve your applications from your new VPS.
+You already have nginx installed if you've followed the steps in this walk-through.

 Digital Ocean has a [wonderful tutorial](https://www.digitalocean.com/community/tutorials/how-to-configure-the-nginx-web-server-on-a-virtual-private-server) showing you how to set it up.